myarotskaya/architecture-center/docs/data/technology-choices/data-science-and-machine-learning.md

 * Limited processing capabilities of the free notebook service may not be enough to train large or complex models.

 ### Data science virtual machine
 The data science virtual machine is an Azure virtual machine image that includes the tools and frameworks commonly used by data scientists, including R, Python, Jupyter Notebooks, Visual Studio Code, and libraries for machine learning modeling such as the Microsoft Cognitive Toolkit.
-These tools can be complex and time consuming to to install, and contain many interdependencies that often lead to version management issues.
+These tools can be complex and time consuming to install, and contain many interdependencies that often lead to version management issues.
 Having a preinstalled image can reduce the time data scientists spend troubleshooting environment issues, allowing them to focus on the data exploration and modeling tasks they need to perform.

 Key benefits:
 * Reduced time to install, manage, and troubleshoot data science tools and frameworks.